umccr/s3-rust-noodles-bam/README.md

 $ sam deploy
 ```

+### With SAM

-Debugging locally works using `sam local start-api`.
+Debugging locally also works using `sam local start-api`.

-Then actually call the lambda through the API Gateway in production (found easily on API Gateway's dashboard):
+Then one can actually invoke the lambda through the API Gateway in production (found easily on API Gateway's dashboard):

 ```
 curl https://api.gateway.<RANDOM_AWS_ID>.domain.amazon.com/Prod